Phalanx CIWS: Pearl Harbor accidental discharge

-Accidental downing of US aircraft by the Japanese destroyer Yūgiri
+Accidental shoot-down of US aircraft by Japanese ship

 On 4 June 1996, a Phalanx operated by the JMSDF accidentally shot down a US A-6 Intruder from the aircraft carrier USS Independence that was towing a radar target during gunnery exercises about 1500 mi west of the main Hawaiian island of Oahu.
-The Asagiri-class destroyer JDS Yūgiri locked onto the Intruder instead of the target or tracked up the tow cable after acquiring the towed-target.
-Both the pilot and bombardier/navigator ejected safely.
+The Asagiri-class destroyer JDS Yūgiri locked onto the Intruder instead of the target, or tracked up the tow cable after acquiring the towed target.
+The aircraft's two-man crew ejected safely.
 A post-accident investigation concluded that Yūgiri's gunnery officer gave the order to fire before the A-6 was out of the CIWS engagement envelope.